frank26080115/greenjay/README.md

 If you want to change which two out of the three solder-tabs are being used as the output, then change the file you flash.
 The phase-pin-combination number of the file name determines which solder-tabs are being used as output.
 But exactly which one is what combination is a mystery that can only be discovered by experimenting.

 ![](doc/imgs/mysterycombos.png)

+(personally I prefer to use the outer-most tabs, and not use the center tab, because there's less risk of a short circuit)

 Other Notes
 ===